Audio synthesis in python

 3.7 GNURadio

-Surprisingly, GNURadio supports extensive optimized DSP for python using a high-performance compiled real time dataflow graph.
+Surprisingly, GNURadio supports extensive optimised DSP for Python using a high-performance compiled real-time dataflow graph.

 3.8 Outsourcing: